Halle train collision: Follow-up

 The European Railway Agency published a report in 2013 on the corrective measures taken by the Railway Safety and Interoperability Service and the Investigation Body for Railway Accidents and Incidents in response to the parliamentary recommendations.

 Safety investigation

-The Investigation Body for Railway Accidents and Incidents (Organisme d'Enquête sur les Accidents et Incidents Ferroviaires in French; Onderzoeksorgaan voor Ongevallen en Incidenten op het Spoor in Dutch) carries out safety investigations into railway accidents for the purpose of improving general railway safety.
+The Investigation Body for Railway Accidents and Incidents (Organisme d'Enquête sur les Accidents et Incidents Ferroviaires in French; Onderzoeksorgaan voor Ongevallen en Incidenten op het Spoor in Dutch) carries out safety investigations into railway crashes for the purpose of improving general railway safety.
 Their investigations are explicitly not meant to cast guilt or blame upon anyone, which remains the responsibility of the judicial authorities.
 The Investigation Body published its report in May 2012.

 Running of a red signal

 The investigation by the Investigation Body did not reveal any action from the signaller in the signal control center that could have caused the signal to be green for the train from Leuven.
 Moreso, because the signaller had created a path for the train from Quiévrain that would cross the path of the train from Leuven, the interlocking system automatically switched the signal for the train from Leuven to red.
 The Investigation Body did not find any physical defect that could have caused the signal to be green instead of red, and therefore considers it as established that the signal was in fact red.
 The Investigation Body also analysed the possible reasons as to why the red signal could have been passed by the driver.
 It found that there were problems that could have made the signal less visible, but those were not of such nature that could have caused the running of the signal.
 It also did not find any physical or physiological condition that could have explained a poor perception of the color of the signal.
 Nor was distraction, abnormal fatigue, time pressure, or stress found to be a plausible cause, aside from the fact that the driver had had a short night's sleep.
 A possible explanation could be found in the psychological and more specifically the cognitive aspects of the train driver's activities in the operational context in which he found himself.
 Regarding this theory the train driver could have erroneously assumed the signal was green because of the combination of a slightly lessened attention due to the driver's short night's sleep and a routine reaction to the signal that the train's doors were closed.
 The Investigation Body made recommendations to decrease the risk of such situations in the future.